LadybirdBrowser/ladybird/Documentation/AdvancedBuildInstructions.md

 - `ENABLE_FUZZERS_OSSFUZZ`: builds OSS-Fuzz compatible [fuzzers](../Meta/Lagom/ReadMe.md#fuzzing) for various parts of the system.
 - `ENABLE_ALL_THE_DEBUG_MACROS`: used for checking whether debug code compiles on CI.
 This should not be set normally, as it clutters the console output and makes the system run very slowly.
 Instead, enable only the needed debug macros, as described below.
 - `ENABLE_COMPILETIME_FORMAT_CHECK`: checks for the validity of `std::format`-style format string during compilation.
 Enabled by default.
-- `BUILD_LAGOM`: builds [Lagom](../Meta/Lagom/ReadMe.md), which makes various SerenityOS libraries and programs available on the host system.
-- `ENABLE_MOLD_LINKER`: builds the userland with the [`mold` linker](https://github.com/rui314/mold). `mold` can be built by running `Toolchain/BuildMold.sh`.
+- `LAGOM_TOOLS_ONLY`: Skips building libraries, utiltis and tests for [Lagom](../Meta/Lagom/ReadMe.md).
+Mostly only useful for cross-compilation.
 - `INCLUDE_WASM_SPEC_TESTS`: downloads and includes the WebAssembly spec testsuite tests.
 In order to use this option, you will need to install `prettier` and `wabt`. wabt version 1.0.23 or higher is required to pre-process the WebAssembly spec testsuite.
 - `INCLUDE_FLAC_SPEC_TESTS`: downloads and includes the xiph.org FLAC test suite.
 - `SERENITY_CACHE_DIR`: sets the location of a shared cache of downloaded files.
-Should not need to be set unless managing a distribution package.
+Should not need to be set manually unless managing a distribution package.
 - `ENABLE_NETWORK_DOWNLOADS`: allows downloading files from the internet during the build.
 Default on, turning off enables offline builds.
 For offline builds, the structure of the SERENITY_CACHE_DIR must be set up the way that the build expects.
 - `ENABLE_ACCELERATED_GRAPHICS`: builds features that use accelerated graphics APIs to speed up painting and drawing using native graphics libraries.